 China are the Leading Digital Innovators

 China now sets the bar for innovation in this sector.
 China’s mobile digital payment systems via WeChat & Alipay are just the tip of the iceberg.
 The ease and security of e-payment (with mobile apps connected to a users banking) is often cited as a key reason for the rise of e-retail spending.
 It lends itself to instant, impulsive purchasing at just the swipe of a screen.

 These mobile payment systems are accepted online and offline and highly integrated into consumers’ lives making them the go-to payment of choice.
 Nearly half a billion businesses within China use Alipay and consumers are now even using it overseas when they travel.

-Alipay recently launched ‘Pay With Your Face’ allowing you to authenticate payments with a selfie, the perfect solution in Asian nations..
-Developing convenience and speed of purchase is where hectic, modern China are coming up top.
+Alipay recently launched ‘Pay With Your Face’ allowing you to authenticate payments with a selfie, the perfect solution in Asian nations.
+Developing convenience and speed of purchase is where hectic, modern China is coming up top.

 VR shopping has also exploded with consumers able to explore products digitally via virtual reality simulations.
 Alibaba showcased a demonstration of the BUY+ virtual store, allowing shoppers to transport themselves to NYC and virtually walk the aisles of the famous Macy’s department store to purchase select items.